- Medicines to Reduce Breast Cancer Risk

 Tamoxifen and raloxifene

-Both of these drugs act against estrogen in the breast, which is why they are useful in reducing the risk of breast cancer.
+Both drugs are approved for use in the US to lower the risk of breast cancer.
+They both act against estrogen in the breast, which is why they are useful in reducing the risk of breast cancer.
+Other SERMs being studied and used in other countries, won’t be discussed in detail here.

 Tamoxifen works against breast cancer, in part, by interfering with the activity of estrogen.
 Estrogen is a female hormone that can fuel the growth of breast cancer cells.
 Tamoxifen blocks estrogen by keeping it from hooking up to receptors (molecules that control the cells’ activity) on cells in the breast.
 For this reason, tamoxifen is sometimes called an anti-estrogen.
 But actually, while it acts as an anti-estrogen in the breast, it acts like estrogen in other tissues, such as the bones and the lining of the uterus (the endometrium).